meltyourface/blank/posts/Thrones-of-the-Dragons/Elemental-Dragon-Invocation-Ritual/index.md

 From the deepest oceans, you emerge with grace,
 In your presence, we're one, divine and great."

-Gesture: Move hands fluid and softly in horizontal, wave-like motions symbolizing the free-flowing energy of the tides.
+**Gesture**: Move hands fluid and softly in horizontal, wave-like motions symbolizing the free-flowing energy of the tides.

-Offering: Pour a chalice of pure, sacred water into a ceremonial bowl while reflecting on fluidity, transformation, and connection.
+**Offering**: Pour a chalice of pure, sacred water into a ceremonial bowl while reflecting on fluidity, transformation, and connection.

-Mythical lore: Folktales speak of Ocealagan blessing sailors with safe journeys, leading to great undiscovered lands and fathomless buried treasures.
+**Mythical lore**: Folktales speak of Ocealagan blessing sailors with safe journeys, leading to great undiscovered lands and fathomless buried treasures.

 3. Invocation of the Earth Dragon - Terragrath, Pillar of Stability and Abundance